Isaac Jogues: Capture by the Iroquois

-Hearing of their capture, Arent van Curler, commis of Rensselaerswyck, visited the "first castle" and attempted to ransom them, but without success as the Mohawk were not inclined to release them at that time.
-Van Curler was able to elicit a promise not to kill the captives.
+Hearing of their capture, Arent van Curler, commis of Rensselaerswyck, visited the "first castle" and attempted to ransom them.
+Van Curler was unsuccessful, but was able to elicit a promise not to kill the captives.
 Instead of being put to death or integrated into a Mohawk family, Jogues remained a captive at large.
 Perpetually malnourished and inadequately dressed for the harsh winters, he spent his days gathering wood, praying, and proselytizing his captors.
 Seeking solace in his faith, Jogues prayed so intensely that he had visions: in one, he suddenly appeared in a bookstore covered in crosses and bought a book that reminded him that, to enter into Heaven, it was necessary to experience many tribulations.
 His captivity dragged on, lasting about a year, during which he experienced severe malnourishment and exposure to the cold.
 During this period, some noteworthy incidents were when he saved the life of a pregnant woman that had fallen into a deep, fast-flowing creek during the winter and when he baptized the Iroquois man who had freed him from the wooden torture device.

 In the autumn of 1643, the Mohawk were persuaded to bring the priest with them when they came to Beverwijck to trade.
-Once there, Van Curler helped Jogues escape, hiding him in his barn until a deal could be reached.
-The Frenchman put on a ship to take him downriver.
+Once there, van Curler helped Jogues escape, hiding him in his barn until a deal could be reached.
+The Frenchman boarded a ship to take him downriver.
 Reformed minister Johannes Megapolensis accompanied him to New Amsterdam, where Jogues stayed with the minister while waiting for a ship to take him to France.
 Jogues was the first Catholic priest to visit Manhattan Island.
-From there, he sailed back to France.

 Return to France

 Pope Urban VIII considered Jogues a "living martyr" and gave him dispensation to say Mass with his mutilated hand.
-Under Catholic Church law of the time, the Blessed Sacrament could not be touched with any fingers but the thumb and forefinger.
+Under Catholic Church law of the time, the Eucharist could not be touched with any fingers but the thumb and forefinger.
 Jogues was unable to follow this law after losing two fingers while in Iroquois captivity, resulting in the requirement for dispensation by the pope.
 Jogues visited his mother in Orléans, but was eager to return to the missions.
 Jogues experienced regret over his time in captivity, and a longing for martyrdom that motivated his return to New France in 1644 after only a year and a half in France, first to Quebec, followed by a trip to Wendake.